 We used to call Pluto a planet, but not anymore.
 Now it has been decided that Pluto, is not strictly speaking a planet anymore so there are only 8 planets.
 Pluto is now what is known as a "Dwarf Planet".
 The decision to reclassify Pluto has been a long debate.
 Some of the facts which made scientists decide that Pluto is not a planet is that it is much smaller than any of the other planets.

-A song about the planets. goo.gl/lzUM9 Unlike the other planets, Pluto also does not have a regular orbit around the Sun.
+Unlike the other planets, Pluto also does not have a regular orbit around the Sun.